Issue

 (...)

-Restoring, copying or importing data from a database with extensions installed in public
+Restoring, copying, or importing data from a database with extensions installed in public

 or other user-defined schemas

-We are extending our features so that you can specify which extensions you want to be pre-installed in public
+We're extending our features so that you can specify which extensions you want to be pre-installed in public

 or other user-defined schemas using the new --extensions